 - Unsweetened Cocoa Powder: The key ingredient for Red Velvet flavor.
+I do not recommend Dutch-processed cocoa for this recipe.

 - Unsalted Butter: It has to be room temperature or the cookie dough will not mix together properly.
+Plant butter works great in this recipe too.

 - Egg: Same as the butter, make sure it is at room temperature or the cookie dough will not mix together properly.